 If the deferral is granted, the students must contact the Office of Admissions by February 1st to reactivate their admissions application and to confirm their enrollment in the fall.
 To reactivate the admissions application, the deferred student must provide an update about any character fitness issue that has occurred after the deferral was granted.
 It is imperative that deferred applicants disclose any character fitness issues that may have occurred between the date of deferment and the reactivation of the application for admission.

 Upon receipt of the confirmation of the enrollment, the Assistant Dean for Admissions will be review the updated character and fitness issues, if any, and will confirm that the deferred student is still eligible to enroll.
 Also, it is the responsibility of the applicant to notify the Office of Admissions, in writing, of any change to personal information, i.e., name change, mailing address, phone number.

 While the Office of Admissions may grant a deferral request, scholarship awards and need based aid are not deferred.
 Students who receive a deferral and plan to seek need-based aid must submit a FAFSA and submit an application for NCCU Law financial assistance for the year they plan to enroll.

-In seeking a deferral, students must agree not to enroll in any for-credit or degree-seeking course of study during their deferral year.
-If an applicant does enroll in a course of study, admission to the School of Law will be rescinded and the student will need to reapply.
+If the Office of Admissions grants the deferral request, then the student must agree to not enroll in any for-credit or degree-seeking course of study during their deferral year.
+If an applicant does enroll in a course of study, the offer of admission will be rescinded and the student must reapply.

-In considering each request, the Dean for Admissions may consult with other members of the admission staff, the admissions faculty committee, or with others who are familiar with the admitted student’s academic and personal experiences and goals.
-After such consultations are completed, the Dean for Admissions responds in writing.
-In rare cases the Dean for Admissions may require a personal interview before making a final decision.
+While considering each request, the Assistant Dean for Admissions may consult with the admissions staff, the admissions committee, or the Dean.
+After a thorough review, the Assistant Dean for Admissions shall respond to the deferral request in writing.
+In rare cases, the Assistant Dean for Admissions may require a personal interview before making a final decision.